milvus-io/milvus/tests-deprecating/milvus_benchmark/README.md

 - `main.py`

-   The entry file: parse the input params and initialize the other conponent: `metric`, `env`, `runner`
+   The entry file: parse the input params and initialize the other components: `metric`, `env`, `runner`

 - `metric`